Milwaukee Symphony Orchestra: Recordings and broadcasts

-The MSO has also released 14 recordings on the Koss Classics and Telarc labels.
-These include such projects as the complete symphonies of Antonín Dvořák; an all-Kodaly disc; an acclaimed recording of Beethoven's Symphony No. 9; Berlioz' Symphonie Fantastique; Prokofiev’s Alexander Nevsky; and Smetana's Ma Vlast.
+The MSO has also released 19 recordings on the Koss Classics and Telarc labels.
+These include such projects as the complete symphonies of Antonín Dvořák; an all-Kodaly disc; an acclaimed recording of Beethoven's Symphony No. 9; Berlioz' Symphonie Fantastique and Lélio; Prokofiev’s Alexander Nevsky; works by Lukas Foss, John Duffy, Roberto Sierra, and David Ott; and Smetana's Ma Vlast.
 On September 16, 2005, the MSO became the first American orchestra to sell recordings of recent concerts for download on iTunes and through the orchestra's web site.

 The Cuba Concerts CD features a live recording made during the MSO's 1999 Cuba Millennium Tour.
 1999 also saw the release of an a cappella CD featuring the Milwaukee Symphony Chorus.
 In 2002, the MSO released a CD featuring Prokofiev’s Romeo and Juliet and Tchaikovsky’s The Nutcracker.
 In 2004, the MSO released the first modern recording in English of Humperdinck's Hänsel und Gretel on the Avie label.

 The orchestra is also featured on radio broadcasts via the WFMT Radio Network.